rustic-rs/rustic/config/README.md

 ### Backup Options `[backup]`

-**Note**: If set here, the backup options apply for all sources, although they can be overwritten in the source-specifc configuration, see below.
+**Note**: If set here, the backup options apply for all sources, although they can be overwritten in the source-specific configuration, see below.

 | Attribute             | Description                                                                             | Default Value         | Example Value |
 | --------------------- | --------------------------------------------------------------------------------------- | --------------------- | ------------- |